CS5124-Visual-Interfaces-Data/vis-project-1/README.md

 This repository contains a visualization focusing on Disabled Veterans and Disabled Non-Veterans.
 Specifically it displays their locations in the US alongside quality of life data.

-### Features

-- Click "Combined" to get a view of both data points (veterans and non-veterans) overlaid on one another.
-- Hover over counties to see the exact numbers of disable peoples, alongside quality of life statistics
-- Clicking on a country opens a pop-up displaying a histogram with the aforementioned quality of life metrics
-- Below is a scatter plot, where each point is an individual county.

 ## Live Preview

 View the live demo at: https://project-1-demo-vis.netlify.app/